-Many new leaseholders receive service charge demands long after purchase. usually because there is a shortage for the service charge accounting year during the time the seller owned the property.
+Many new leaseholders receive service charge demands long after completion of the sale, and usually because there is a shortage for the service charge accounting year during the time the seller owned the property.
 Any monies owed (or credited) are not finalised until the accounts for the block are issued some months later.

-The basic rule in here is that under the Special Conditions of Sale, the outgoings of the property should be apportioned between the buyer and the seller and both conveyancers’ will work out the apportionment on service charge demands with effect from the completion date.
+The basic rule in here is that under the Special Conditions of Sale, the service charges should be apportioned between the buyer and the seller with effect from the completion date.
 There are two forms apportionment can take: an undertaking, or a retention clause if the lease provides for payments on account (with a balancing payment at the end of the service charge year).
 The sales contract should a) specify the amount and b) how long it is to be held for.

 On the other hand, if no apportionment is made at the time of the completion (or a retention clause agreed), recovery of any arrears relating to the seller’s period of ownership will need to be made directly from the seller.